cornell-netlab/pifo-trees-artifact/README.md

 Note that you are now embedding into ternary form, while all the examples so far have embedded into binary form.
 This was accomplished using the method `build_ternary`, which we have already defined for you in [`topo.ml`](lib/topo.ml).
 There should be no need to modify this code; we just want you to see the pattern.
 > Remark: In general, `dune test` succeeds quietly when the tests' source files have not changed.
-When only a subset of tests have their source files changed, only those get re-run.
+When only a subset of tests' source files have changed, only those tests get re-run.
 To trigger a fresh run of tests anyway, we need to use `dune clean; dune build; dune test`.
 2. Now, study a simple scheduler written against this flat 4-ary topology.
 Visit [`alg.ml`](lib/alg.ml) and find `Extension_Flat`.
 We have already provided a basic scheduler that performs FCFS scheduling.
 This is just a simple modification of the scheduler `FCFS_Ternary` from earlier in the file, and we have marked the two changes with comments.
 3. Now say you'd like to compile this scheduler to run against a regular-branching ternary topology.
 To do this, you will use the straightfoward functor `Alg2T` that we have already defined for you in [`alg.ml`](lib/alg.ml).
 This functor closely resembles `Alg2B` from earlier in the file.